nickjj/docker-flask-example/README.md

 ### `.env`

-This file is ignored from version control so it will never be commit.
+This file is ignored from version control so it will never be commited.
 There's a number of environment variables defined here that control certain options and behavior of the application.
 Everything is documented there.